 Caramelized Brussels Sprouts With Bacon and Honey

 "You can't go wrong by showing up to a Thanksgiving dinner with an intoxicating dish of caramelized Brussels sprouts," the food blogger notes.
 She suggests cooking them to perfection at home, or asking your host to pop them in the oven for a few minutes before serving.
 Even if you wouldn't consider yourself a fan of Brussels sprouts, this recipe will definitely change your mind.
 They're crispy, rich in flavor, and utterly delicious.

 Serves: 6 people

-1 1/2 lbs. brussels sprouts
+1 1/2 lbs.
+Brussels sprouts

 6 oz. bacon, diced